 Steve Shrewsbury was welcomed in July 2017 as Trustee, following his sterling work at the Brean April 17 Workcamp – as coordinator for the Brean Down Way.

-Deb Erskine joined in 2021 as Trustee and volunteer coordinator for the Ashton Court Greenway.
+Deb Erskine became a Trustee in 2021 – she is coordinator for the Ashton Court Greenway

 Greenway and Cycleroutes Limited is a charitable community benefit society, regulated by the Financial Conduct Authority, and listed on the Mutuals Public Register as CB 7273.